 Because simply put - the taxi rates charged by the Cozumel taxi unions are driven by tourist demand, not local demand.
 A person living / working here on the island cannot afford to rely on taxis for transportation.

 This current development of extensive, quality public transportation at an affordable price is a welcome change for the island and one that we are proud to be able to share with island visitors.
 Because of its immediate acceptance for use by all locals over taxis when possible, Cozumel's public bus system now is a very safe and inexpensive way to get around town.

 While doing our research for this section of INSIDER, we discovered that there are simply so many different bus routes available now throughout the city that it is not feasible to present them all here.
 So we have selected some main, essential routes that we feel will be most helpful to island visitors.

-The route that the bus intends to cover and stops to be made will be scrawled very informally in the front window with shoe polish or tape.
+The route that the bus intends to cover and stops to be made will be often handwritten and scrawled very informally in the front window with shoe polish or tape.
 So look on the windshield for the first clue as to whether to jump on or wait!